junxit/us-congress-bills-110/bill.md

 - **(1)** in paragraph (2)(A), by striking “Committee on International Relations” and inserting “Committee on Foreign Affairs”;
 - **(2)** by striking paragraphs (4), (7), (8), and (9);
 - **(3)** in paragraph (5)—
-  - **(A)** in the heading, by striking “tropical forest” and inserting “forest or coral reef or associated coastal marine ecosystem”;
+  - **(A)** in the heading, by striking “tropical forest” and inserting “tropical forest or coral reef or associated coastal marine ecosystem”;
-  - **(B)** in the matter preceding subparagraph (A), by striking “tropical forest” and inserting “forest or coral reef or associated coastal marine ecosystem”; and
+  - **(B)** in the matter preceding subparagraph (A), by striking “tropical forest” and inserting “tropical forest or coral reef or associated coastal marine ecosystem”; and
   - **(C)** in subparagraph (B)—
-    - **(i)** by striking “tropical forest” and inserting “forest or coral reef or associated coastal marine ecosystem”; and
+    - **(i)** by striking “tropical forest” and inserting “tropical forest or coral reef or associated coastal marine ecosystem”; and
-    - **(ii)** by striking “tropical forests” and inserting “forests or coral reefs or associated coastal marine ecosystems”;
+    - **(ii)** by striking “tropical forests” and inserting “tropical forests or coral reefs or associated coastal marine ecosystems”;
 - **(4)** by redesignating paragraphs (5) and (6) as paragraphs (9) and (10), respectively; and
 - **(5)** by inserting after paragraph (3) the following:
   > - **(4)** *Conservation agreement* The term Conservation Agreement or Agreement means a Conservation Agreement provided for in section 809.